 - Tune into your body on a regular basis.
 Is there any tension anywhere?
 Breathe into it, making your inhalations deep and slow, and your exhalations long and steady to release any stress, tension, or fear.
 Feel yourself grounded in your body, which only lives in the present.

 - Be fully present in everything you do.
 Being present means being centered and self-aware; you can’t be centered if all your attention goes outwards.
-Tend to what life brings to you without investing all your energy in the external world.
-In other words, always direct as much of your mind inwards.
+Tend to what life brings to you without investing all your energy in others.
+In other words, direct your mind inwards as much as possible.

 - Watch your life as a movie or a dream within a dream, and stop taking things so seriously and personally.
 It’s all a play of Divine Consciousness and Consciousness takes care of everything!
 Make the conscious decision to experience life without pressure or fear, trusting that all is as it is meant to be.